-If you want an intelligent, active and energetic dog, then the Husky Golden Retriever mix could be the perfect choice for you.
+If you want an intelligent, active, and energetic dog, then the Husky Golden Retriever mix could be the perfect choice for you.

-Commonly known as the Goberian, this mix breed dog is friendly, easy-going and gentle.
+Commonly known as the Goberian, this mixed breed dog is friendly, easy-going, and gentle.
 Despite this, the Goberian does present some challenges and is not the most straightforward choice for a first-time dog owner.
 However, if you like a challenge, have an abundance of patience, and want an affectionate and fun-loving friend.
 Read on and discover all about the Goberian.

 Breed history is a great place to start when you’re researching whether a dog breed will fit in with your lifestyle.
 Not only does the history of a dog’s heritage provide insights into the temperament of your chosen breed.
-It also offers clues as to your dog’s exercise needs, suitability as a family dog and what they most like doing.
+It also offers clues about your dog’s exercise needs, suitability as a family dog, and what they most like doing.

 As with most mixed breeds, their breed history is relatively short.
 Looking at the parent breeds provides some idea of what your dog is likely to be like.

 So what about the Goberian?
 Both the Golden Retriever and the Siberian Husky have long histories as working dogs.
 The Golden Retriever can be traced back to 1864 and resulted from a breeding program to create the ultimate hunting dog.
 The aim was to produce a robust, energetic, athletic dog that was cooperative and gentle and could perform in tricky terrain.

-Huskies were used as sled dogs to provide transportation and as family dogs, sleeping with the children to keep them warm in winter.
+Huskies were used as sled dogs to provide transportation and family dogs, sleeping with the children to keep them warm in winter.
 Bred for stamina and independent thinking, the Husky was the perfect dog for Siberia’s harsh and challenging conditions.

-Husky Golden Retriever mix appearance
+Golden Retriever Husky mix appearance

-This means that Goberian offspring can be any of or a combination of the colours of the parent dogs.
+This means that Goberian offspring can be any of or a combination of the colors of the parent dogs.
 Not only does this make it difficult to predict the shades of a litter of puppies, but due to the Husky relative’s face masks and markings, puppies in the same litter can look very diverse.

-What’s more, some puppies in a litter may have the distinctive blues eyes of the husky while others will have the brown eyes of the golden retriever parent.
+What’s more, some puppies in a litter may have the distinctive blues eyes of the husky, while others will have the brown eyes of the golden retriever parent.
 It’s also entirely possible that your Goberian puppy will have one eye of each color.

 Whatever color your Goberian turns out to be, it will inherit a dense double coat perfect for protecting it from both hot and cold weather.
 Goberians are medium to large dogs with an athletic build.
-Light on their feet and agile they are energetic and built for endurance.
+Light on their feet and agile, they are energetic and built for endurance.

 Husky Golden Retriever mix temperament

 The Golden Retriever is renowned for its friendly nature.
 Confident, kind, and cooperative, they are easy to train and willing to please.
 The Husky, in contrast, is well known for being an independent thinker.
-While huskies treat commands more as suggestions that they will only choose to comply with if they feel like it.
+Huskies treat commands more as suggestions that they will only choose to comply with if they feel like it.

-Yet Huskies, just like Goldies are affectionate and welcoming to everyone.
+Yet Huskies, just like Goldies, are affectionate and welcoming to everyone.
 These traits make the Goberian a poor guard dog but an excellent host.

 The Goberian at its best An intelligent, energetic dog that is tolerant, patient, kind and biddable.

 Both parent breeds are highly intelligent and adaptable, which means that their offspring are likely to be the same.
 While the Golden Retriever is laid back, the Husky has much more drive.
 Your Goberian is likely to fall somewhere in between.

 Not only that, but Goberians are tolerant, patient, and playful and, given the right environment, will thrive as a family pet.
-However, mainly due to the Husky side of their genetics they are not the best choice for first-time dog owners.
+However, mainly due to the Husky side of their genetics, they are not the best choice for first-time dog owners.

 The Goberian at its worse An intelligent, energetic dog that is independent, unruly and prone to running away.